w3f/Grants-Program/applications/solido.md

 ## Development Roadmap :nut_and_bolt:

-PAID Network, foresees the development of the evolution of Solido Form, as a tool that facilitates the development of Dapp, connected to Smart Contract of the!
-Ink / Substrate platform, additionally being able to integrate smart contract of other platforms such as Ethereum, VeChain and Tron by mention a few.
+PAID Network, foresees the development of Client RPC using GraphQL connectors, completely abstracts the interaction layer of the dapp with PolkaDOT/Substrate platform and the different parachains (or blockchain bridges) with the defined connector.

-* **Milestone 1:** Development of
+* **Milestone 1:** Development of  Client RPC using GraphQL connectors, completely abstracts the interaction layer of the dapp with PolkaDOT/Substrate platform.

 ### Overview
 * **Total Estimated Duration:** 3 month